krzysztoff1/translation-check/README.md

 # Translation Check Action

 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

 Simple GitHub Action to check if all keys in the main translation file are present in other translation files.

 ## Inputs

 ### `main_translation_path`

 **Required** The path to the main translation file (usually the English version).
-Default: `'./src/locales/en.json'`
+Default: `'./src/locales/en.json'` w

 ### `translation_paths`